International inequality: Inequality in the distribution of vaccines

-The development, production, and distribution of vaccines was a scientific, political, and economic triumph seeing that it was relatively quick.
-However, despite having the technology and the resources, the society failed to raise vaccine supply and distribute enough doses in poor countries.
-"As of October 1st, 2021, the highest-income countries—as classified by the World Bank—had a per-capita vaccination rate of 125.3 vaccinations per 100 people, representing nearly 3-fold higher than the rate for lower-middle-income countries of 45.3 per 100, and 30-fold higher than lower-income countries with 4.2 per 100."
+The development, production, and distribution of vaccines was a scientific, political, and economic triumph, given how quickly it was achieved.
+However, despite having the technology and the resources, the society failed to increase vaccine supply and distribute enough doses in poor countries.
+"As of October 1, 2021, the highest-income countries—as classified by the World Bank—had a per-capita vaccination rate of 125.3 vaccinations per 100 people, representing nearly 3-fold higher than the rate for lower-middle-income countries of 45.3 per 100, and 30-fold higher than lower-income countries with 4.2 per 100."
 Also, the efficacy varied between distributed vaccines.
-They are more likely to be a lower efficacy on average in lower-income locations.
-Sputnik, Sinopharm, and Janssen vaccines are mostly used in low and middle-income countries with lower efficacy against new variants of virus compared to vaccines from Pfizer and Moderna – used mainly in higher-income areas.
+They are more likely to have lower average efficacy in lower-income locations.
+Sputnik, Sinopharm and Janssen vaccines are mostly used in low and middle-income countries with lower efficacy against new variants of virus compared to vaccines from Pfizer and Moderna—used mainly in higher-income areas.

 Inequality in education

-The control measures introduced around the world to curb the spread of the virus had a considerable impact on education.
-By April 2020, an unprecedented 1.4 billion students were shut out of their pre-primary, primary, and secondary schools in more than 190 countries and the classroom present education had moved to online distance learning.
+The control measures introduced worldwide to curb the spread of the virus had a considerable impact on education.
+By April 2020, an unprecedented 1.4 billion students were shut out of their pre-primary, primary, and secondary schools in more than 190 countries, and classroom-based education had moved to online distance learning.
 The number and duration of periods of school closures have varied across countries.
-Inequalities were observable in the extent to which their learning is supported by their family and home environment background.
+Inequalities were evident in the extent to which their families and home environments supported their learning.
 Lack of opportunities, tools, or access to affordable, reliable internet connections were daily problems to deal with.
 Children from low-income families were more likely to be excluded from online distance learning because of an inability to afford sufficient internet or devices.

 Another dimension of inequality relevant to distance learning is the one between low- and high-achieving students.
-Education from home implies a large amount of self-regulated learning where students must independently acquire and understand the academic content without the support of teachers.
+Education from home entails a high degree of self-regulated learning, in which students must independently acquire and understand academic content without teacher support.
 This self-regulated learning may be feasible for high-achieving students, but it may be especially challenging for low-achieving students and for students with special needs.

 In addition, in some countries, girls have faced widespread discrimination in access to education and to the internet.
-Society was much more likely to expect them to take on a greater burden in the household during distance learning than boys.
-In developing and poor countries girls who were out of school were at greater risk than boys of facing abuses such as child marriage and other forms of gender-based violence.
+Society was much more likely to expect them to take on a greater household burden during distance learning than it was to expect boys to.
+In developing and poor countries, girls who were out of school were at greater risk than boys of facing abuses such as child marriage and other forms of gender-based violence.

 International wealth distribution

-Between 1820 and 2000, global income inequality increased with almost 50%.
+Between 1820 and 2000, global income inequality increased by almost 50%.
 However, this change occurred mostly before 1950.
 Afterwards, the level of inequality remained mostly stable.
-It is important to differentiate between between-country inequality, which was the driving force for this pattern, and within country inequality, which remained largely constant.
+It is important to differentiate between between-country inequality, which was the driving force for this pattern, and within-country inequality, which remained largely constant.